Fano 4-folds having a prime divisor of Picard number 1: The 28 families of Fano fourfolds

-Note that Corollary \ref{co1} acts as the first step towards the proof of Theorem \ref{thm1}, as it shows that there are 28 choices of integers $a,d$ satisfying \eqref{eq3}, each of which determines a family of smooth Fano varieties, and that every smooth Fano 4-fold of Picard number 3 containing a prime divisor of Picard number 1 appears in one of these families.
+Corollary \ref{co1} is the first step towards the proof of Theorem \ref{thm1}, as it shows that there are 28 choices of integers $a,d$ satisfying \eqref{eq3}, each of which determines a family of smooth Fano varieties, and that every smooth Fano fourfold of Picard number 3 containing a prime divisor of Picard number 1 appears in one of these families.
 We will later see in Section \ref{section4} that the members of each family are all deformation equivalent, and that distinct families do not have common members (see Corollary \ref{co4.2}).

-If not specified otherwise, the varieties $Z$, $Y$, $X$, the corresponding maps and divisors will be the one described in Remark \ref{re1}.
-When needed, we will use the notation $Z_i$ for the varieties in Table 1, and $X^i_{a,d}$ for the variety given by the triple $(Z_i, a, d)$.
+\textbf{Notation.} If not specified otherwise, the varieties $Z$, $Y$, $X$, the corresponding maps and divisors will be the one described in Remark \ref{re1}.
+When needed, we will use the notation $Z_i$ for the varieties in Table 1, and $X^i_{a,d}$ for the variety given by the triplet $(Z_i, a, d)$.